glic3rinu/passlib/docs/new_app_quickstart.rst

 Issues: Neither the original Blowfish, nor the modified version which BCrypt uses, have been NIST approved;
 this matter of concern is what motivated the development of SHA512-Crypt.
-As well, it's rounds parameter is logarithmically scaled, making it hard to fine-tune the amount of time taken to verify passwords;
+As well, its rounds parameter is logarithmically scaled, making it hard to fine-tune the amount of time taken to verify passwords;
 which can be an issue for applications that handle a large number of simultaneous logon attempts (eg web apps).